Atypical Teratoid Rhabdoid Tumor clinical trials at University of California Health

 5 in progress, 3 open to eligible people

 Modified Measles Virus (MV-NIS) for Children and Young Adults With Recurrent Medulloblastoma or Recurrent ATRT

 open to eligible people ages 12 months to 39 years

-This is a two arm Phase I study within the Pacific Pediatric Neuro-Oncology Consortium (PNOC).
+This is a three arm Phase I study within the Pacific Pediatric Neuro-Oncology Consortium (PNOC).
 This study will look to determine the safety and recommended phase 2 dose of the modified measles virus (MV-NIS) in children and young adults with recurrent medulloblastoma or atypical teratoid rhabdoid tumor (ATRT).